-The fresh water and wastewater connections are located on the left side of the mobile unit, please refer to the following illustration.
+The potable water and wastewater connections are located on the left side of the mobile unit, please refer to the following illustration.

-Figure 16: Fresh Water and Wastewater Connections (Optional)
+Figure 16: Potable and Wastewater Connections (Optional)

-3.18 Platform Lift
+3.18 Platform lift

-The Platform Lift is used to bring personnel and equipment from the street level to the floor level of the mobile unit.
-The maximum capacity of the Platform Lift is 1500 lbs.
-A Platform Lift in various stages of use is shown below.
+The platform lift is used to bring personnel and equipment from the street level to the floor level of the mobile unit.
+The maximum capacity of the platform lift is 1500 lbs.
+A platform lift in various stages of use is shown below.